Labor unions in the United States: Membership

-Union membership had been declining in the US since 1954, and since 1967, as union membership rates decreased, middle class the middle class share of aggregate income shrank correspondingly.
+Union membership had been declining in the US since 1954, and since 1967, as union membership rates decreased, the middle class share of aggregate income shrank correspondingly.
 In 2007, the labor department reported the first increase in union memberships in 25 years and the largest increase since 1979.
 Most of the recent gains in union membership have been in the service sector while the number of unionized employees in the manufacturing sector has declined.
 Most of the gains in the service sector have come in West Coast states like California where union membership is now at 16.7% compared with a national average of about 12.1%.
 Historically, the rapid growth of public employee unions since the 1960s has served to mask an even more dramatic decline in private-sector union membership.

 At the apex of union density in the 1940s, only about 9.8% of public employees were represented by unions, while 33.9% of private, non-agricultural workers had such representation.
 In this decade, those proportions have essentially reversed, with 36% of public workers being represented by unions while private sector union density had plummeted to around 7%.
 The US Bureau of Labor Statistics most recent survey indicates that union membership in the US has risen to 12.4% of all workers, from 12.1% in 2007.
 For a short period, private sector union membership rebounded, increasing from 7.5% in 2007 to 7.6% in 2008.
 However, that trend has since reversed.
 In 2013 there were 14.5 million members in the U.S., compared with 17.7 million in 1983.
 In 2013, the percentage of workers belonging to a union was 11.3%, compared to 20.1% in 1983.
 The rate for the private sector was 6.4%, and for the public sector 35.3%.

-In 2023, the Bureau of Labor Statistics reported that Trade Union Membership hit an all-time low in the U.S., dropping from 10.3% to 10.1%.
+In 2023, the Bureau of Labor Statistics reported that labor union membership hit an all-time low in the U.S., dropping from 10.3% to 10.1%.

 Between 2005 and 2014, the National Labor Relations Board recorded 18,577 labor union representation elections; in 11,086 of these elections (60 percent), the majority of workers voted for union representation.
 Most of the elections (15,517) were triggered by employee petitions for representation, of which unions won 9,933.
 Less common were elections caused by employee petitions for decertification (2,792, of which unions won 1,070), and employer-filed petitions for either representation or decertification (268, of which unions won 85).